The topology of data hides in quantum thermal states

-In this letter, we reinterpret topological data analysis from a quantum thermal state perspective.
-We propose a distinct paradigm to perform quantum topological data analysis, dubbed thermal--QTDA, that relies on the channels of dissipation defined by the combinatorial Laplacian associated with the dataset.
-These channels define a signature path of dissipation of the thermal state that reveal, at low temperature, the topological features of the dataset.
-In this way, the evaluation of Betti numbers reduces to a purity test on the low temperature quantum thermal state of the combinatorial Laplacian.
+In this manuscript, we reinterpret topological data analysis from a quantum thermal state perspective.
+We propose a distinct paradigm to perform quantum topological data analysis, dubbed thermal--QTDA, that relies on the dissipative process defined by the combinatorial Laplacian associated with the dataset.
+The thermal state built from this process reveals, at low temperature, the topological features of the dataset.
+In this way, the evaluation of Betti numbers reduces to a purity test on the low--temperature quantum thermal state of the combinatorial Laplacian.
 We further interpret this result as the R\'{e}nyi 2--entropy of the thermal state and as the Uhlmann fidelity or the Hilbert--Schmidt distance between the maximally mixed state of the system and its imaginary time evolved version.
-Thermal--QTDA inherits the performance guarantees of the thermal state preparation protocols and the efficiency of the purity test.
+Thermal--QTDA inherits the performance guarantees of the thermal state preparation protocol adopted and the efficiency of the purity test.
 This makes it a viable choice for early fault-tolerant quantum computers, with application in data analysis and machine learning.